-The Earned Income Tax Credit (EITC) helps low- to moderate-income workers and families get a tax exemption.
-If you qualify, you can use the credit to lower the taxes you owe and, perhaps, increase your refund.
+The Earned Income Tax Credit (EITC) is a tax exemption that helps low- to moderate-income workers and families.
+It can be used to lower the taxes you owe and, potentially, increase your refund.
 A tax credit is a dollar-for-dollar reduction in the income tax you owe.
-The earned income tax credit (EITC) is a work credit that can give you back money when it comes to paying taxes or lower the federal taxes you owe.
+To qualify for the EITC, you must have earned income from a job.

 If you have a low or moderate income, the Earned Income Tax Credit can help you reduce the amount of taxes you owe.
 To be eligible, you must meet certain requirements and file a tax return.
 Even if you don't owe any taxes or aren't required to do so, you still need to file a return to be eligible.
 If the EITC lowers your taxes to less than zero, you may receive a refund.

 This is different from deductions and exemptions, which reduce taxable income, rather than the taxpayer's tax bill directly.
 The amount of money you can deduct from your taxes may not equal the total amount of your donations.
 Some credits, such as the earned income credit, are refundable, meaning that you continue to receive the full amount of the credit, even if it exceeds your entire tax bill.
 If you meet income thresholds, are eligible for the maximum credit, and don't accept other credits, you won't owe any taxes to the IRS.